Doridian/OpenBambuAPI/video.md

 # Basics

-## X1
+## X1 and P2S

-The X1 series printers run a RTSP server that streams video over the network.
+The X1 series and P2S printers run a RTSP server that streams video over the network.

 ### Local RTSP Server